 Browsers and the World-Wide-Web

 Once we make the connections, we need to be able to access the information.
 We need a specialized program on our computer called a browser that is able to communicate.
-Examples are Edge, Chrome, Firefox, Opera, etc. Once the connection is made, we need to access the data via links to the data which is stored on files called websites on the computer.
+Most used are Edge, Chrome, Firefox, and Opera.
+Once the connection is made, we need to access the data via links to the data which is stored on files called websites on the computer.
 The vast amount of websites is called the World-Wide-Web.
 It is part of the internet.
 Websites are created by using specialized editing programs.
 This website (penrygenealogy.com) was designed using a program called “WordPress”.
 Websites use themes that control what they look like – colors, size of images, typeface, etc. The theme for this website is “Astra”.
 The editor used is called “Elementor”.
 There are several programs that can be used to create a website, and dozens of themes and three major editor programs.
+Each website name has an assigned address called a URL.

 The Cloud